The following resources are designed to help IT leaders prepare your environment for remote learning.

 For an overview of essential tasks and resources needed to set up and manage Apple devices, watch this video.
 Topics include selecting a deployment model, enrolling devices in mobile device management and deploying core apps to students.

 If Apple School Manager is linked to your Student Information System (SIS)

-Make sure to adjust the start and end dates of the term to include any period of school closures or remote learning that you’re planning.
-That way, class rosters continue to sync to Apple School Manager.
+Make sure that you adjust the start and end dates of the term to include any period of school closures or remote learning that you’re planning.
+That way, class lists will continue to sync to Apple School Manager.
 Learn how to connect your SIS to Apple School Manager.

 Filter device content for appropriate resources